 Travis told us being on IBR was a common mistake many dual-income families make.
 If that describes your family, and you’re on IBR, you should triple-check your payment plan.

 After making the switch from IBR to REPAYE, we were finally certain that we were in the most optimal strategy for us.
-With the student loan calculator that Travis makes available on his site, I could change a few variables, like add another child or become a stay-at-home mom, and see if our current strategy needs to be changed or not.
+With the student loan calculator that Travis makes available on his site, I could change a few variables.
+For example, I might add another child or become a stay-at-home mom.
+Then, I could see if our current strategy needs changes or not.

 3. Why You Should Consult with Travis for Your Student Loan Planning Needs

-Over the course of his business, he has saved over $40 million dollars for families like ours.
+Over the course of his business, his team has consulted on over $2.6 billion of student debt for families like ours.

 If we had consulted with Travis at the beginning instead of at the end of residency, we would have saved tens of thousands of dollars.